coder/docs/guides/moving-to-oss.md

 description: What you need to know about Coder OSS
 ---

-Coder OSS (also referred to as [Coder OSS](https://github.com/coder/coder)) is Coder's open core remote development platform first launched in June 2022.
+[Coder OSS](https://github.com/coder/coder)) is Coder's open core remote development platform first launched in June 2022.
 This document shares best practices for moving your workflows from Coder v1 to Coder OSS.

 ![Coder OSS
 Dashboard](https://raw.githubusercontent.com/coder/coder/main/docs/images/hero-image.png)

-> If you are current Coder v1 customer and to try Coder OSS,
+> If you are current a Coder v1 customer and would like to try Coder OSS,
 > [we'd like to hear from you](https://coder.com/contact) to help inform our
 > roadmap and migration strategy.